Wanted to unlock the door with fingerprint, wirelessly to avoid drilling.

 2024-11: Started with basic 433MHz RF modules and two Arduinos.
 Connected data lines of the transceivers to UART RXD/TXDs of the MCUs.
 Unreliable—constant packet loss.

 2025-01: Switched to RFM69 modules.
-Complete ball-ache.
-Followed datasheet to the letter, audited code many times, cross-checked with RadioHead and RFM69 drivers.
+Complete ball-ache to program.
+Followed the datasheet as well as I could, audited the code multiple times, cross-checked with RadioHead and RFM69 drivers.
 No luck.

-2025-04: Ditched RFM69s.
-Switched to NRF24L01+ modules–data pins 5V tolerant, no LLC required.
+2025-04: Ditched the RFM69s.
+Switched to NRF24L01+ modules.
+Data pins 5V tolerant, no LLC required.
 Spent six weekends writing a clean-room driver.
-Works like a charm.
+Finally some success.

-XOR cipher encrypts RF channel.
-Key cycled to resist replay attacks:
+Implemented a simple XOR cipher for the RF channel—good enough for my threat model.
+The Key is cycled to resist replay attacks:

 static inline void keygen(char *buf, uint8_t n)